 The new set of vendors developing Arm-based HPC processors are choosing different trade-offs to those in current mainstream CPUs.
 For example, the Cavium ThunderX2 CPUs in the Isambard Cray XC50 system have focused on delivering class-leading main memory bandwidth, rather than peak FLOP/s.
 This can be seen in their design, where they have devoted more of the silicon area to integrate 8 DDR4 memory channels per socket (compared to the 6 in Intel’s Skylake and 4 in Broadwell), while leaving floating-point vector width at 128 bits (compared to 512-bit in Skylake and 256-bit in Broadwell).
 This gives users a wider choice; for heavily vectorisable, floating-point intensive codes, the wide vectors of Skylake might be ideal.
 For memory-bandwidth bound codes, or codes that are more balanced between data transfer and FLOP/s, ThunderX2 might give the best solution.

 But there’s another, longer-term benefit that Arm brings to HPC: the potential for real co-design.
 This is a term that’s often bandied around, and there’s evidence of real co-design at the system level.
 But at the chip level, HPC has been too small a market to warrant the traditionally large non-recurring engineering costs that it would take to customise CPUs for our applications.
 But the Arm ecosystem was designed exactly to make this possible.
 Arm has hundreds of customers, each designing bespoke processors based on Arm’s IP, and doing this much more quickly and at much lower cost than before.
 This raises the prospect of the “new golden age for computer architecture”, as identified by John Hennessy and David Patterson in their recent ACM/IEEE ISCA 2018 Turing Lecture.
-In this future, Arm-based processors could be highly customised for HPC, adding instruction set extensions such as very wide vectors, of co-processors and accelerators for AI or other applications.
+In this future, Arm-based processors could be highly customised for HPC, adding instruction set extensions such as very wide vectors, of co-processors and accelerators for Artificial Intelligence or other applications.
 These processors will be highly differentiated from high-volume mainstream datacenter parts, and should bring significant steps forward in performance for scientists around the world who have become increasingly frustrated with the relatively small improvements in performance and performance per dollar we’ve seen in recent years.
 As such, Arm’s entry into the HPC market, and the injection of new ideas, innovation and competition this brings, could trigger a revolution in scientific computing of the kind not seen since the commodity CPU revolution of the late 1990’s.
 Exciting times are ahead.

 For full details of the latest Isambard results, see the CUG 2018 full paper: Comparative Benchmarking of the First Generation of HPC-Optimised Arm Processors on Isambard.
 S. McIntosh-Smith, J. Price, T. Deakin and A. Poenaru, CUG 2018, Stockholm, May 2018.
 CUG 2018 attendees can access the password-protected conference proceedings here.